awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

   WITH SERDEPROPERTIES ("input.regex" = "regular_expression")
 ```

 Regular expressions can be useful for creating tables from complex CSV or TSV data but can be difficult to write and maintain\.
 Fortunately, there are other libraries that you can use for formats like JSON, Parquet, and ORC\.
-For more information, see [Supported SerDes and Data Formats](supported-serdes.md)\.
+For more information, see [Supported SerDes and data formats](supported-serdes.md)\.

 Now you are ready to create the table in the Athena query editor\.
 The `CREATE TABLE` statement and regex are provided for you\.